Approval to Participate Sample Clauses

 Approval to Participate.
 If at the Closing, Buyer has not secured the necessary licenses or permits from the Mississippi Gaming Commission which are necessary to Buyer's ownership and operation of the Casino subsequent to the Closing Date, Company shall, provided Buyer has received an Approval to Participate or similar consent or permission from the Mississippi Gaming Commission, operate the Casino, pursuant to Company's existing gaming license, for a period not to exceed One Hundred Twenty (120) days after Closing ("Approval to Participate Period").
 During the Approval to Participate Period, Company shall employ or contract with a general manager or managers selected from time to time by Buyer and who have been found suitable by the Mississippi Gaming Commission for such position.
 Any such general manager selected by the Buyer shall have and exercise sole and exclusive management of the Casino and its operations during the Approval to Participate Period.
 During the Approval to Participate Period, Buyer shall be responsible for operating expenses, taxes, lease payments and losses incurred in the operation of the Casino.
 All profits generated by the Casino during the Approval to Participate Period shall belong to and be the property of the Buyer.

 Approval to Participate.
 The University shall admit and enroll students to participate in CCP based on the student’s eligibility as specified above.
-A student may not enroll in more than 30 credit hours during an academic year, beginning with summer term and in no more than 120 credit hours over the course of their involvement with the program.
+A student may not enroll in more than 30 credit hours during an academic year, and in more than 120 credit hours while in high school.

 Approval to Participate.
 Approval for students to participate in dual credit courses shall be by the District/School and a Department/College representative on a course-by-course basis based on the student’s eligibility as specified above.
 A student may not enroll in more than 18 credit hours of dual credit during an academic term.